Dierks Forests: Legacy

-One of the Dierks timber-hauling steam locomotives, a 1917 wood-burning Baldwin 2-6-2 Prairie-type, was donated to the City of Tulsa, Oklahoma after its retirement, and still stands in front of the west parking lot for the Tulsa Fairgrounds.
+One of the Dierks timber-hauling steam locomotives, a 1917 oil-burning Baldwin 2-6-2 Prairie-type, was donated to the City of Tulsa, Oklahoma after its retirement, and has been standing since 1983 in front of the west parking lot for the Tulsa Fairgrounds.
 That engine had “DIERKS FOREST” painted on the cab, while “207” was painted on the tender and on one of the locomotive domes.
 When the engine was repainted around 2011 or 2012, the lettering was lost.
+However, the locomotive was repainted again by June of 2024 with the lettering restored, and with the hope additional funds could be found to make the engine operative once more.

 Another locomotive, the Dierks Forest 360, is an oil-burning 4-6-0 ten-wheeler built in 1920 and originally run by a Dierks subsidiary, the Texas, Oklahoma and Eastern Railroad.
 The engine is currently on display in Queen Wilhelmina State Park.

 The town of Dierks, Arkansas was named for Hans Dierks, the oldest of the four Dierks brothers associated with the company.

 The city of Broken Bow, Oklahoma started as a private development by a subsidiary of the Choctaw Lumber Company.
 The Dierks sawmill in town was one of the largest mills in the United States.
 The name of the town came about from Broken Bow, Nebraska, the previous home of founders Herman and Fred Dierks.
 The Dierks family donated land for public uses, including churches and schools, and a Dierks Elementary School continues in the city to this day.
 The town also continues to have a Dierks Street.
-Dierks Train #227 remains preserved in Broken Bow.
+Dierks locomotive #227 remains preserved in Broken Bow.
 It is an oil-fired Baldwin 2-8-2 Mikado which was built in May 1927, operated until 1963 when it was replaced by a diesel locomotive, and donated in 1972 to the City of Broken Bow.